All Episodes

 Men pay the freight and get the shaft at the same time.

-I just have no patience for people in life looking for handouts, and for people in life looking for freebies.
+I just have no patience for people in life looking for handouts and for people in life looking for freebies.

-And now we're talking about let me tell you what these things cost.
+And now we're talking about, let me tell you what these things cost.

 I have been in this business.

-The little blue halter tops, the women would get them as they come through the gates, they go to bathrooms, put them on, and uh it was a battle to watch the game that day.
+Women would get them as they come through the gates, go to bathrooms, put them on.

 TV cameras broadcasting the game showed more fan shots that day than any other game of the year.